-Position Paper on food contact materials
+Position paper on food contact materials

-► the extension of the Directive’s scope to glass materials and articles,
+- The potential extension of the Directive’s scope to glass materials and articles,

-► a significant reduction of the limit values for the migration of lead (Pb, reduction by a factor of 400) and cadmium (Cd, reduction by a factor of 60) and,
+- A significant reduction of the limit values for the migration of lead (Pb, reduction by a factor of 400) and cadmium (Cd, reduction by a factor of 60) and,

 Glass products currently fall under the Framework Regulation (EC) 1935/2004 on materials and articles intended to come into contact with food.
 They are not covered by specific measures like those established for ceramic articles under the Directive 84/500/EEC.
 Nevertheless, glass manufacturers follow Directive 84/500/EEC on a voluntary basis.

 Glass for Europe understands that the proposed revision and new limit values are driven by the European authorities’ intention to put in place the most stringent regulatory framework with a view to eliminating any potential health risk.

 Since the European Commission is considering a review of Directive 84/500/EEC and its possible extension to glass products and articles, Glass for Europe would like to highlight some of the specificities of soda-lime silicate flat glass products and present results of a recent testing campaign, which confirms the view that there is insignificant health hazard linked to the release of metals from flat glass products.

 Considering undetectable or extremely low migration levels while using most precise analytical techniques available in laboratories and the disproportionate nature of the measure for a sector serving principally the construction and automotive industries, Glass for Europe believes that: